ilri/csv-metadata-quality-web/README.md

   <img width="600" alt="Screenshot of csv-metadata-quality-web on Heroku" src="https://raw.githubusercontent.com/ilri/csv-metadata-quality-web/main/screenshot.png">
 </p>

-You can try it live on the Internet at [fierce-ocean-30836.herokuapp.com](https://fierce-ocean-30836.herokuapp.com) or host it yourself (see below).
+You can try [the hosted version](https://fierce-ocean-30836.herokuapp.com) or host it yourself (see below).

 ## License
 This work is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).